-It was Friday, and I had a long weekend ahead (Monday, 5th sept was a holiday on occasion of Ganesh Chaturthi).
+It was Friday, and I had a long weekend ahead.
 I was sitting at my desk wondering if there is any other way to reach Gokarna as our train tickets did not confirm.
-Saddened by the fact that even bus tickets were sold out I was biased with the plan and was thinking to return home as usual.
+Saddened by the fact that even bus tickets were sold out, I was thinking to return home as usual.
 But the quest to travel and see new places did not allow me to do so.

 Me- ” yaar jane ka to bahot man hai, kese jaye ab? ”